dylanm1998/ADS-Advanced-Database-System-Project/README.md

 The related dataset can be found here:
  - https://grouplens.org/datasets/movielens/

+The libraries you need for running the code:
+ - conda install pandas
+ - conda install pymongo
+ - conda install bokeh

 If you have any comments for the task,
   Please contact dylanmeng@chungbuk.ac.kr